limbernie/limbernie.github.io/_posts/2019-07-14-friendzone-htb-walkthrough.md

 ?>
 ```

 Recall that I was able to write to `Directory`?
-Let\'s write a small PHP file to prove that we are able to run PHP code.
+Let's write a small PHP file to prove that we are able to run PHP code.

 <div class="filename"><span>info.php</span></div>